ewhicher/boomer/content/collections/pages/home.md

       -
         type: text
         text: ' to implement across your engagement strategy.'
   -
-        type: hardBreak
-      -
-        type: text
-        text: ' '
-  -
     type: paragraph
     content:
       -
         type: text
-        text: 'This is '
+        text: 'This is for everyone, but particularly for ' -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Communication teams '
 build_text:
   -
     type: paragraph